linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 This is the standard way to calculate invested capital.
 However, it does a poor job of capturing intangible investments.
 We dedicate a section to that topic below.
 The idea is that we must recast our calculations of NOPAT and invested capital if some percentage of Microsoft's selling, general, and administrative (SG&A) costs are reasonably classified as an investment.
 As we will see, NOPAT and invested capital both go up and ROIC goes down.

 Let's now return to ROIC.
-For fiscal 2022, Microsoft's NOPAT was  \$70 billion, its average invested capital was\$ 143 billion (the average of \$120 billion in fiscal 2021 and \$165 billion in fiscal 2022), and its ROIC was 49 percent.
+For fiscal 2022, Microsoft's NOPAT was \$70 billion, its average invested capital was \$143 billion (the average of \$120 billion in fiscal 2021 and \$165 billion in fiscal 2022), and its ROIC was 49 percent.

-# How ROIC Is Linked to Free Cash Flow, Economic Profit, and Growth
+## How ROIC Is Linked to Free Cash Flow, Economic Profit, and Growth

 Firm value is determined by projecting future free cash flow (FCF) and discounting it to the present.
 FCF equals NOPAT minus the investment in future growth.